waynetaiwy/waynetaiwy.github.io/logseq/version-files/base/pages/The Social Network, directed by David Lynch.md

 - 1. Why is this movie chosen?
 How is the movie relevant to human growth, human development and/or human nature?
 	-
 	- When a life transforming opportunity appear before your eye, what would you do?
 		- A wonder appear before your eye, essentially creating a new society before your hand, it will forever be remembered to be created by you.
-What would you do
+What would you do?
 	- University students are thinking what they want to become in the future.
+Everyone thinks "they have the potential"
 		- Work friends? who will support you?
-	-
 	- Four characters choice towards it
 		- Mark - defer graduation to fall into it
 		- Tyler brothers - upper class member, eager to preserve "Harward Gentleman" title, such that slack.
 Failed to comprehend how much they have lost
 		- Elcardo - Money and fame is not everything.
 Hardwork is important, longterm cooperation. honour / to be a solid person is important.
 So he will continue to work with Mark and not betray
-	-
-	-
 	-
 	- Throw away idea:
 		- Facebook and "start-up" mindset still hold strong societal.recognition in the world.
 This is like an overdose version of it. *Exclusivity*/ *Networking*